BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_1_Understanding_the_Foundation_of_Transactions.md

 ```
 The two scripts are found in the two different parts of the transaction.

-The `scriptSig` is found in the `vin`.
+The `scriptSig` is located in the `vin`.
 This is the _unlocking_ script.
-It's what's run to unlock the associated UTXO.
+It's what's run to unlock the UTXO being used to fund this transaction.
 There will be one `scriptSig` per UTXO in a transaction.

-The `scriptPubKey` is found in the `vout`.
+The `scriptPubKey` is located in the `vout`.
 This is the _locking_ script.
 It's what locks the new output from the transaction.
-There will be one output in a transaction.
+There will be one `scriptPubKey` per output in a transaction.

-To be precise: the `scriptSig` of this transaction will unlock the previous UTXO; this new transaction's outputs will be locked with the `scriptPubKey`, which will be unlocked by the `scriptSig` of the transaction that reuses this UTXO.
+To be precise: the `scriptSig` of this transaction will unlock the previous UTXO; this new transaction's output will then be locked with the `scriptPubKey`, which can in turn be unlocked by the `scriptSig` of the transaction that reuses that UTXO.

 ### Read The Scripts in Your Transaction